By shahdan • January 30, 2019

 - Add milk to the yoghurt-flour mixture to thin it out and whisk.

 - Move the mixture to a medium pot and heat gently on medium low heat, while gradually adding warm chicken stock and whisking to the desired consistency (like milk pudding).
-Note that Keshk thickens a bit after cooling.
+Note that Keshk thickens more after cooling.
+You don't have to use the full chicken stock quantity if you are happy with the consistency with less stock than advised here.

 - Adjust salt and pepper, add juice of half a lime (optional), then pour keshk into the serving dish/bowl.
 (You can also add cooked chicken slices to it before pouring into the serving bowl).